A handful of lessons from beta testing features on the Guardian’s website

 Although I’ve been one of the most visible faces for the recent changes to the Guardian’s commenting platform, it is a team effort, and I’d especially like to thank Lynsey Smyth in my team who did the UX work on it.

-Disclaimer: This is personal blog.
+Disclaimer: This is my personal blog.
 The views expressed are my own, and do not reflect the views of Guardian News and Media Limited, or any current or former employers or clients.
 Read my blogging principles.

 It has been pointed out to me that the comparison between 6 open comment threads and 1.4 million pieces of content is a little unfair, because not all of those items have an open comment thread on them - a better comparison would be between the 6 trial comment threads and the couple of hundred articles that would have comments open at the same time.